 Published on November 1st, 2015 | by Pro Wrestling Stories0

-With it being Halloween weekend, what better time is there to take a look back on WCW’s Halloween-themed show, Halloween Havoc?
-Halloween Havoc ran from 1989 to 2000 and was known for it’s extravagant set designs and for some it’s high’s and many of it’s low’s.
+With it being Halloween weekend [at the time of this writing], what better time is there to take a look back on WCW’s Halloween-themed show, Halloween Havoc?
+Halloween Havoc ran from 1989 to 2000 and was known for its extravagant set designs and for some it’s high’s and many of it’s low’s.
 Let’s look back on the best and worst moments of this pay-per-view.

 THE BEST – The Great Muta saves the day at 1989’s inaugural Halloween Havoc